 But yet, to a tormented mind, the momentary break from reality is worth it.

 Over the years, I’ve worked with numerous clients who struggle with how to stop overeating.
 In their lives and mine, I’ve seen a commonality– it’s the hot spot the binge likes to hang out.

 Take a moment to think of the last time you binged.
 What words would describe your physical and mental state?

 Exhausted, stressed, angry, overwhelmed, hurt, wired, impulsive, worried, depressed, hopeless, anxious, unloved, tense, frustrated.

 When you examine your list, is it any wonder why you binged?
-Let’s pause here for a moment and have compassion for “her” (Don’t worry, you aren’t encouraging the behavior; this is how God handles it).
-She needs relief.
-She’s just looking for love in all the wrong places.
+Let’s pause here for a moment and have compassion for you… you needed relief.
+You were just looking for love in all the wrong places.

 I’d heard this shared from the pulpit before, listening intently, nodding my head in agreement, but I could never put the instruction into action.